 Moving content from an old site sounds simple but isn't.
 Get it wrong and you can tank your Google rankings.
 One agency reported a client's DIY migration caused a 67% traffic drop.
 The recovery cost far more than doing it properly would have.

 Curious how much your project might actually cost?
-We're happy to give you an honest ballpark - even if you end up going with someone else.
+I'm happy to give you an honest ballpark - even if you end up going with someone else.

 How to tell a good quote from a bad one